agrc/gis.utah.gov/data/elevation-and-terrain/2017-lidar-washington-co/index.md

 {%capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.elevation text='by request from' hide-punctuation=true %}{% endcapture %}

 During the Spring of 2017 AGRC, Washington County, and the Utah Department of Emergency Management acquired [~516 square miles]({{ "/images/lidar_washington_co_coverage.png/" | prepend: site.baseurl }}) of 2 points per meter Quality Level 2 LiDAR of areas within Washington County in Southwestern Utah.
 The 1 meter resolution bare earth DEMs and first-return/highest-hit DSMs in .img format have a 10.0cm vertical RMSE accuracy and are available for download.
-The LAS classified point clouds are also available {{ data | strip_newlines }} and eventually from [Open Topography](http://www.opentopography.org/).
+The LAS classified point clouds are also available {{ data | strip_newlines }} or [The National Map](https://viewer.nationalmap.gov/basic/).
 This elevation data was collected between January and July, 2017 and has a UTM NAD83 (2011) zone 12 north meter NAVD88(GEOID12) projection.

 <ul class="dotless">
   <li>